mozilla/addons-server/docs/topics/api/v4_frozen/applications.rst

 Applications Versions
 ---------------------

-.. _applications-version:
+.. _v4-applications-version:

 This internal endpoint allows you to create applications versions to be referenced in add-ons manifests.
-It requires :ref:`authentication<api-auth>` and a special permission.
+It requires :ref:`v4-authentication<api-auth>` and a special permission.

 The currently available applications versions are listed on a dedicated page: